afmpjr/setup-dev-environment/README.md

 </details>

 ---
-At this point, your environment is ready to run either PHP Laravel and/or NodeJS projects using the MariaDB database.
+At this point, if all steps were executed, our environment is ready to run either PHP Laravel and/or NodeJS projects using the MariaDB database.